Last Updated on November 4, 2021 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Is teaching teens manners a lost cause?
-I’m beginning to think so.
-It’s not like I didn’t teach them these skills when they were younger.
 I think that they’ve just forgotten over the years.
 I decided that before they move out completely, we needed to have a discussion about manners and etiquette.
-This post has been sponsored.
+I think they need a refresh in dinner table etiquette.

 Teaching Teens Manners